-- a.
-Those who abuse in church settings commonly but not always belong in this subgroup. - b.
-This group can blend in more easily in church settings as either a parishioner or leader. - c.
+- f) The implications for churches of the large subgroup who build a relationship with their victim are: - i.
+Those who abuse in church settings commonly but not always belong in this subgroup. - ii.
+This group can blend in more easily in church settings as either a parishioner or leader.

+- iii.
 This group's offending will not be confined to Sunday mornings.
 Can you see the problem with a model where a minister does not inform or warn others if he or she knows of convictions or admissions, but instead just relies on keeping his or her eye on the offender during Sunday mornings?
-That will not provide enough safety because it would not alert you that, midweek and out of your awareness, an offender of this type may well already be offending.
-He may have used the credibility of being a fellow worshiper, to make himself the "helpful male" to a single mum in your church and be already taking her children camping. - d.
+That will not provide enough safety because it would not alert you that, mid-week and out of your awareness, an offender of this type may well already be offending.
+He may have used the credibility of being a fellow worshiper, to make himself the 'helpful male' to a single mum in your church and be already taking her children camping. - iv.
 The credibility gained from being a fellow church attender or a priest can be a strong tool in his seduction, as most parents or indeed children would not just trust anyone.
-So, you will be looking for ways to take away from any known offender, his tools of credibility and its twin, a "context to build relationship."
-When you think about this, there are few effective ways to do this other than to remove him from all ministry and leadership.
-After his time in jail, tell him that a necessary condition before he can attend a service or

-- small group, is if he agrees that everyone there, especially parents, will be informed of his past. - e.
+So, you will be looking for ways to take away from any known offender, his tools of 'credibility' and its twin, a 'context to build relationship.'
+When you think about this, there are few effective ways to do this other than to remove him from all leadership and especially the ministry and after his time in jail, tell him that a necessary condition before he can attend a service or small group, is if he agrees that everyone there, especially parents, will be informed of his past. - v.
 Given that telling everyone in a church of more than about forty people has many problems, an alternative is he attends a small service where no children attend or a small mid-week all adult meeting, where in both situations, everyone has been told his past history.
-This can also offer the offender the potential for real relationships and support that he so needs.

-6. Sex is not their only problem
+This can also offer the offender the potential for real relationships and support that he so needs. - g) Sex is not their only problem.
 As a pastor, be warned that by the time an offender has been abusing for a while, many have lost the battle with their conscience about several other issues as well.
 These battles have often been lost over time as they made dozens of even small choices which, while not the abuse itself, were dark choices designed to hide the abuse, control or coerce the victim, or compartmentalise abuse, so that they could continue to get what they wanted, with less pain or challenge to themselves.
 There was often a progression to these choices.
 For example, he may have made a series of choices that progressively took him on a path to becoming more callous and indifferent to the plight of victims or more willing to control, threaten or deceive.
 After all these choices, things like deception or power and control have also often become entrenched in their lives.
 This should warn you that you can't afford to be simplistic or naïve around any offenders.
 It can be a second blind spot, if you presume that these additional entrenched behaviours (such as deception and control) won't now also insert themselves into their dealings with you and your congregation.
-(More in chapters 9, 10 and 11.)
+(More in chapters 9,10,11.)